 Back to top

-As well as the first home withdrawal, KiwiSaver members may also qualify for Housing New Zealand’s first home deposit subsidy.
+As well as the first home withdrawal, KiwiSaver members may also qualify for a HomeStart grant from Housing New Zealand.

 If you are purchasing an existing home, the grant is $1,000 for each year you have contributed to KiwiSaver, up to a maximum of $5,000.
 So if you’ve contributed for three years, you could get $3,000; for four years, $4,000; and $5,000 for five years or longer for a single buyer.
 It's up to $10,000 for two or more buyers.

-You must have contributed the minimum contribution percentage to a KiwiSaver scheme for at least three years.
+You must have contributed the minimum contribution percentage to a KiwiSaver scheme (or complying fund) for at least three years.
 More details

 The minimum percentage of income KiwiSaver members need to contribute is: